jython/swingutils/README.txt

  * a powerful data binding system that supports Swing components
  * preferences access
  * text field formatters
+ * shortcuts for loading resources (images or generic data) via class loaders
- * shortcuts for basic dialogs and enhanced file selection dialogs
+ * shortcuts for basic dialogs
+ * enhanced file selection dialogs
  * wrappers for loading `JFormDesigner <http://www.jformdesigner.com/>`_ forms
  * decorators and functions for safely accessing the GUI from any thread
  * support for running background tasks in separate threads